scripturecentralqa/copilot/README.md

 and rename the old application directory to your application name.

 Change the application name in <application name>/addons/cw-access.yml.
-Make all of the necessary changes to <application name>/manifest.yml.
+Make all of the necessary changes to <application name>/manifest.yml including updating the ECR locations.

 Run `copilot env init` to initialize a `prod` environment